THE WOLCOTT FAMILY OF SOMERSET, ENGLAND

 (2) Thomas Wolcott,"the younger", c.1525-1572, was a witness to the will of John Toven of Tolland, dated 1551.
 The will of Alice Howe of Tolland, dated 1565, mentions her godfather, Thomas Woolcott, and also Henry Woolcott, and has Thomas Woolcott and Thomas Venn as overseers.
 The will of Thomas Wolcott, tucker, of Tolland, dated and proved in 1572, bequeaths 10 pounds to his son, John Wolcott, the elder; an ewe sheep each to his son, Simon, and two unnamed daughters, 4 pence each to several unnamed god-children, and the remainder to his wife Alice.
 He appoints John Dawe, his brother-in-law, and John Wolcott, his son, as overseers of the will.
 Whether his wife, Alice, was a Dawe or his sister was married to John Dawe is unknown.

 (3) John Wolcott, c.1545-1589, the eldest son of Thomas Wolcott, was a successful clothier.
 As a cloth merchant he probably purchased wool and farmed it out for spinning and weaving.
-John Wolcoot leased from Sir Thomas Standish a tenement and land at Tolland for a term of the lives of John, Elizabeth his wife, and their son, Henry, which was surrendered by Henry in 1624.
+John Wolcoot leased from Sir Thomas Standish a tenement and land at Tolland for a term of the lives of John, Elizabeth his wife, and their son, Henry, which was relinquished by Henry in 1624.
 John's eldest son, Henry, was born in 1565, and his fourth son, Richard, in 1580, according to depositions they gave as adults.
 When John wrote his will in 1585, Henry was old enough to act as his father's executor, but the other eight children were all minors.
 John's will bequeathed 30 pounds to his son, William; 50 pounds each to his sons John, Edward, Richard, and Nicholas; 66 pounds each to his daughters Elizabeth and Agnes; 60 pounds to his son David, and the remainder to his son, Henry, who he named executor.
 The custody of John's children, except for Henry, was given to his uncle, Henry Woolcott of Elworthy, Christopher Nation of Bishops Lydiard, and his brother, Simon.
 John is mentioned in several other wills.
 The will of John Seller of Tolland, dated 1572, has John Woolcott and John Dawe as witnesses.
 The will of another John Seller of Tolland, dated 1581, appoints John Wolcotte the elder and Thomas Dawe of Tolland as overseers, and mentions a debt of 21 shillings owed to Roger Wolcott of Tolland and a debt of 20 shillings owed to widow Wolcotte.
 John Dawe was John Wolcott's uncle, and Thomas Dawe probably his cousin.
-As these are mentioned in the two Seller wills along with John, the clothier, and John Seller was a witness to his father, Thomas Wolcott's will, it seems likely that the Sellers were also relatives of John.
+As these are mentioned in the two Seller wills along with John, the clothier, and John Seller was a witness to his father, Thomas Wolcott's, will, it seems likely that the Sellers were also relatives of John.

 Henry's wife, Joan, is buried under the large stone tomb in the Tolland churchyard.
 The Tolland parish register for 1637 reads: "7 April - Joan wife of Henry Woolcott the elder buried".
 She is buried with her eldest son in the tomb which bears the inscription:"The body of John Wolcot 21 Mar 1618 Here also lieth the bodie of Johne Woolcot mother of the saide John Wolcot who deceased the 5th of April 1637."
 This tomb is next to a similar one on which the inscription has been obliterated, which probably covers Joan's husband, Henry.

 (5) Henry Wolcott, Jr., c.1595-1650, is named in a manor roll of 1630: "Henry Woolcott junior of Tolland for one cottage with appurtenances standing by the end of Tonebridge called le Dye House in the tithing of Mullane, formerly of Elizabeth Nichols, by grant of Richard Nicholas.
 Fine 13s d4."
 In 1633, Henry Woolcott and George Woolcott were appointed attorneys to deliver seizin of Grove tenement in Tolland.
 Henry and his brother, George, were defendants in extensive litigation which took place in 1636 in the Chancery case of Rogers v.
-Wolcott.
+Wolcott, following.
 Henry married Joan ____, who is listed in the parish records as mother of his daughter born in 1637.
 Henry Wollcot of Tolland, gent., was the overseer of the will of Giles Locke of Nynehead, written in 1644, and was probably the "Henrie Wollcott" who acted as an attorney for Henry Wolcott of New England in 1650.

 (6) Joan Wolcott, c.
 1630-1684, m.
 Robert Proctor.
 Their children, Ann Proctor Gale, Henry Proctor, and Joan Proctor Thurston, are named in the will of Joan's brother, John Wolcott, dated 1699.